InstituteforDiseaseModeling/pathways-segmentation-public/README.md

 2. edit the final_model column in the 'params' tab to identify the final models for each strata (e.g., LCA5_class for a 5 class solution)
 2. save and close the Workbook
 3. open the 8_typing_tool.R script and run the entire script to generate the typing tool PDF outputs

+## Common actions throughout the analysis

+### Adding a new variable to the Pathways Workbook

+After the initial creation of the Pathways Workbook in the Data cleaning step (2_data_cleaning.R), it is common to add additional variables to the fun_gen_vulnerabilities.R and fun_gen_outcomes.R scripts.
+These new variables need to be added individually to the Pathways Workbook to be included in subsequent phases of the analysis.
+The recommended workflow for this is as follows:

+1. Use the 9_analysis_helper_script.R to test out the new variable and ensure that the output is as expected.
+2. Add the variable(s) directly to the fun_gen_vulnerabilities.R and/or fun_gen_outcomes.R script.
+3. Add the variable to the appropriate Pathways Workbook tab (outcomes or vulnerabilities).
+4. Flag the appropriate columns to include in the analysis